MfeMeaf/finland-eng-web/README.md

 # finland-eng-web
-"This is a project for english 6 and web development
+"This is a project for english 6 and web development" Made by - Felix, Aston, Richard